-You should try to have at least two alcohol-free days a week and not to consume too many units on one day, but rather spread the amount of alcohol you consume over the week.
+You should try to have at least 2 alcohol-free days a week and not consume too many units on 1 day.
+Instead, spread the amount of alcohol you consume over the week.

 It is important to remember that alcohol intake over the national guidelines is linked to heart disease, certain cancers, liver disease and putting on weight.